 Hellfire, Breaker, Dual Photon unguided rocket pods.
 They are relatively easy to use, effective against infantry, and okay against vehicles.
 875 Certs.

 Coyote Missiles – effective against enemy aircraft at close range.
 Much easier to hit than the nosegun, but you will need to use both to fight enemy aircraft effectively.
 875 Certs.

-Hornet Missiles – these guided anti-vehicle missiles are potentially more effective than unguided rocket pods, but can be harder to use, especially against infantry.
+Hornet Missiles – these guided missiles are more effective against ground vehicles than unguided rocket pods, but can be harder to use.
 875 Certs.

-Performance: Hover Airframe Rank 2 – will make your ESF more maneuverable.
+Performance: Hover Airframe Rank 2 – will increase the upwards thrust of the ESF, making it more maneuverable.
 300 Certs.

-Utility: Fire Suppression 3 – a great on-demand repair ability.
+- Upgrade your Fire Suppression to Rank 3 – to transform it into a great on-demand repair ability.
 330 Certs.